Skip to main content

 Frequently Asked Questions

-How does MCP compare to OpenAI's function calling?+
+How is MCP different from OpenAI-style function calling?+

 Ready to Make Your Decision?